 Our two available bedrooms sit in the west wing of our craftsman/lodge style farmhouse.
-They are available separately or together and this listing is for the larger room with a queen size bed.
-The other room (with a futon bed) can be booked via the other listing for this location.
+They are available separately or together and this listing is for the smaller room with a queen sized bed.
+The other room (also with a queen bed) can be booked via the other listing for this location.
 There is a tile bathroom with a sink and toilet in between the two bedrooms, and a shared deck directly outside.
-The underwater themed tile master bathroom contains a shower and tub, and an outdoor hot tub is situated on the northern side of the house.
-The property also houses a studio building with a mirrored dance/work-out/yoga studio on the upper level that is available for Air Bn'B guests to use.
+The underwater themed tile master bathroom, across the living room, has a shower for guest use.
+The property also houses a studio building with a mirrored dance/work-out/yoga studio/home theater on the upper level that is available for AirBnB guests to use upon request.
 Our living room and kitchen are shared spaces, available for your use at any time.

 As we host work-traders through the WWOOF organization from Spring to Autumn, we have breakfast together in the morning after the goats have been milked and the chickens have been fed.
 You are welcome to join us for this meal if you are an early riser!
+We all have group meals for dinner around 7 PM.
 All meal details will be arranged at booking.